prauco/pdsnd_github/README.md

 July 25, 2021

 ### Project Title
-Project 3: Post your Work on GitHub
+Project Three: Post your Work on GitHub

 ### Description
 With this project, I'll be simulating a realistic workflow to refactor my previous BikeShare project using Git.